vgdc-ucsd/Arcade-Cabinet/README.md

 4. Open Firefox.
 In about:config change security.fileuri.strict_origin_policy to false if you are not serving the files through a web server so that ajax works
 5. Load the page and open one of the links
 6. When prompted to launch an application, DON'T select the Launcher.exe in the list; instead hit "Choose" and pick the Launcher.exe in the folder.
 Make sure "Remember my choice" is checked and click "Open link".
 7. You should be good to go!
-F11 puts Firefox in fullscreen.
+F11 toggles Firefox fullscreen.
+You can install the Auto Fullscreen extension listed below.

+## Other setup notes

+- I compiled Launcher in Release Win32, and had to install Visual Studio Redistributable 2017 x86, and that worked.
+- If you want to change which Launcher.exe Firefox opens (for whatever reason), then rename the current Launcher.exe to something else, then it'll give you the prompt above again.

 ## Adding games